-The connectors for the electrical connection are behind the lower front cover located at the bottom of the tank.
 A flexible 20 mm conduit is provided for the electrical cable wiring harness from the solar control unit to the solar storage tank.
-The conduit's connector is to be connected to the tab of the electrical opening and is locked in position by the lower front cover supplied with the solar control unit kit.
+The conduit's connector is to be connected to the tab of the electrical opening by sliding it into the two grooves on the tab and is locked in position by the lower front cover supplied with the solar control unit kit.